 In order to mitigate the risk that future changes in interest rates may affect net interest revenue, the Loan Board attempts to match terms of loans offered with those of funds drawn through the Province.
 The interest on loans offered and the interest on funds drawn through the Province are both at fixed rates.
-A 1% change in interest rates would have a \$1,582 impact on interest revenues and interest expense.
+A 1% change in interest rates would have \$1,936 (2019: \$1,582) impact on interest revenue and expense.